East Devon: Composition

-The Liberal Democrats, Greens and nine of the independent councillors sit together as the "Democratic Alliance Group", which forms the council's administration.
-Of the other independent councillors, eight form the "Independent Group", three form the "Cranbrook Voice" group, one sits with the single Liberal councillor as the "Independent Councillor Group", and the other does not belong to a group.
-The next election is due in 2027.
+The Liberal Democrats, Greens and seven of the independent councillors sit together as the "Democratic Alliance Group", which forms the council's administration.
+Of the other independent councillors, nine form the "Independent Group", three form the "Cranbrook Voice" group, one sits with the single Liberal councillor as the "Independent Councillor Group", and two others do not belong to a group.